swharden/pyABF/data/readme.md

 # Sample ABFs

 This is a small collection of various ABFs I practice developing with.
 Many of them were emailed to me by contributors.
 If you have a unique type of ABF file, email it to me and I will include it here.
-Note that this page is generated automatically by [dataThumbnails.py](/tests/tests/dataThumbnails.py).
+Note that this page is [generated automatically](/tests/test_generate_headerImages.py).

 ABF Description | Thumbnail
 ---|---